Last Updated: 20 February, 2026

 Although regulatory hurdles may be significant, implementing structured wagering on cattle sales could introduce an exciting new aspect to Nebraska’s livestock economy.
 With Nebraska’s strong agricultural background, this blend of tradition and modern betting culture could transform how people perceive livestock auctions.
 Now, one of the biggest problems with this concept is that online sports betting is not allowed in Nebraska at the moment, so a live stream would be needed if this concept saw the light of day.

 While tribal casinos exist in Nebraska, sports betting is limited to WarHorse Casino, which began accepting sports wagers from NE bettors on November 1, 2023.
-The state has five other tribal casinos, Iron Horse Bar & Casino, Lucky 77 Casino, Native Star Casino, Ohiya Casino, and Prairie Flower Casino.
+The state has five other tribal casinos: Iron Horse Bar & Casino, Lucky 77 Casino, Native Star Casino, Ohiya Casino, and Prairie Flower Casino.
 Still, these locations do not offer sports betting, at least not yet.

 Retail sportsbook | Location |